Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Pushing forward with respect to pro-open immersions}

-One advantage of having the center $V$ of a blow up $f_U:U'\to U$ fixed is that for any pro-open immersion $U\into X$ with a locally noetherian $X$ we can canonically extend $f_U$ to a blow up $f:X'\to X$.
-Simply take the schematical closure of $V$ in $X$ to be the center of $f$, then $f_U=f\times_XU$ by Lemma \ref{schemlem}.
+One advantage of having the center $V$ of a blow up $f_U\:U'\to U$ fixed is that for any pro-open immersion $U\into X$ with a locally noetherian $X$ we can canonically extend $f_U$ to a blow up $f\:X'\to X$.
+We simply take the schematical closure of $V$ in $X$ to be the center of $f$.
+Note that $f_U=f\times_XU$ by Lemma \ref{schemlem} and \S\ref{flatsec}, in particular, $f$ extends $f_U$.
 Iterating the same construction we obtain the following easy result.

-\begin{lem} Assume that $f_U:U'\longto U$ is a blow up sequence and $i:U\into X$ is a pro-open immersion with a locally noetherian $X$.
-Then there exists a unique blow up sequence $f:X'\longto X$ such that $f_U=f\times_X U$ and the centers of $f_U$ are schematically dense in the centers of $f$. \end{lem}
+\begin{lem} Assume that $f_U\:U'\longto U$ is a blow up sequence and $i\:U\into X$ is a pro-open immersion with a locally noetherian $X$.
+Then there exists a unique blow up sequence $f\:X'\longto X$ such that $f_U=f\times_X U$ and the centers of $f_U$ are schematically dense in the centers of $f$. \end{lem}

 The blow up sequence $f$ will be called the {\em pushforward} of $f_U$ with respect to the pro-open immersion $i$.